A widespread herbaceous plant. It can be a bothersome obstacle or a varied resource.

 DescriptionIt reaches 1 meter tall once it is mature, and during flowering, the plant can reach heights of 1.5 meters tall, thanks to the elongated floral spikes.
 The flowers are a beautiful bright, light pink and grow clustered together at the very top of the plant.
 They are pollinated by small insects, which flutter about the thunderclaw patches safely, as their minute body size does not trigger the thunderclaw's electricity release.
 The scent of the flowers is reminiscent of ozone.

 A unique method of seed dispersalThunderclaw seeds are relatively heavy in comparison to similar-sized plants.
 When the seeds mature, they fall onto the leaves, triggering the electric discharge.
 This sends the seeds scattering in all directions, usually at pretty impressive distances.
 The seeds need electricity not only for dispersal but also to germinate.
 Thunderclaw seeds which do not receive a substantial amount of electricity, do not grow.
-Once the seeds have received a shock of electricity, they can germinate only if they receive substantial water quantity in their first weeks of life.
+Once the seeds have received a shock of electricity, they can only germinate if they receive a substantial amount of water in their first weeks of life.
 The seedlings do not produce electricity during this time, so they are particularly vulnerable to herbivorous predators.

 You don't harvest thunderclaw in foggy or rainy days, unless you want your skin crispy like a cooked witchetty grub.
 And never forget to keep the scythe's tassel touching the ground and away from you.